 When it comes to sourdough, there are three types of starters you can use: sponge starters, commercial, or wild yeast.
 Sponge starters are typically a mix of flour, water, and yeast that ferment for a period of time to develop flavor.

-Prepackaged culture, on the other hand, is an option if you’re pressed for time and can’t make starter from scratch.
-However, in this recipe, we’ll guide you through the process of making wild yeast buckwheat starter to which you’ll add the organic rye.
-Or—you can also make the starter all rye by simply tweaking the ingredients.
+However, in this recipe we’ll guide you through the process of making a wild yeast starter to which you’ll add the organic rye.

 Here’s what you’ll need (full recipe below):